alissone/docker_opencv_fastapi/README.md

 # docker_opencv_fastapi

-This is a template to use opencv and fastapi with the official python docker image
+This is a template to use opencv and fastapi with the official python docker image (based on Debian Buster).

 ### How to use
 Just execute `docker-compose up --build` to run it.
 Browse to `localhost:5000/docs` to view available requests.